Plebe Summer

 Plebe Summer is the summer training program which is required of all incoming freshmen to the United States Naval Academy.
-The program lasts approximately 7 weeks and consists of rigorous physical and mental training.
+The program lasts approximately seven weeks and consists of rigorous physical and mental training.
 The stated purpose of Plebe Summer according to the Academy is to "turn civilians into midshipmen".

 Induction Day

-Plebe Summer begins at the end of June or the beginning of July.
-The first day is called Induction Day or "I-Day".
-On I-Day, all the candidates say goodbye to their parents.
-Upon entering Alumni Hall, they are greeted by the upper-class trainers, known as Detailers, who immediately begin their military training by requiring the plebes to address them with Sir or Ma'am "sandwiches" (e.g. "Sir, yes, sir").
-Each plebe is assigned an "Alpha Number", which is their identifying serial number that they will use for the rest of their Academy career.
+Plebe Summer begins at the end of June with Induction Day or "I-Day".
+On I-Day, all the candidates say goodbye to their families.
+Upon entering Alumni Hall, they are greeted by hand-picked upper-class midshipmen, known as Detailers, who are responsible for molding the incoming civilian plebes into disciplined members of the Brigade of Midshipmen.
+Each plebe is assigned a six-digit Alpha Number, the identifying serial number that they will use for the rest of their Academy career.

-The plebes line up throughout Alumni Hall to receive standard issue gear which includes several uniforms, combat boots, running sneakers and a copy of Reef Points, the book which they must become familiar with over the course of the summer.
+The plebes then line up throughout Alumni Hall to receive standard issue gear which includes several uniforms, combat boots, running sneakers and a copy of Reef Points, a 300-page handbook containing required knowledge that all plebes must memorize over the course of the summer.
 All the male plebes have their hair shaved off by Navy barbers.
-Previously, females had to cut their hair to chin length, in what was known as "the Plebe Chop."
-This was last done to the Class of 2022; the Class of 2023 and forward no longer have to cut their hair.
-This move was resented by some of the female upperclassmen in the Brigade.
+All female plebes receive a haircut that is above their chin.

-Plebes are next put through a series of medical examinations and vaccinations until they arrive at the back door of Alumni Hall where they are taught the proper technique for saluting.
+Plebes are next put through a series of medical examinations and vaccinations, and afterwards learn the proper technique for saluting.
 During this time, the parents of the plebes are given a glimpse of the summer that their son or daughters will be going through in the form of a presentation by an administrator of the Academy.
-After the plebes are done at Alumni Hall they walk to Bancroft Hall, which will be their home for the next four years.
+After the plebes are finished inside Alumni Hall, they move to Bancroft Hall, which will be their home for the next four years.

-They are divided into 15 different companies, Alpha through Papa (there is no Juliet or "J" company in the U.S. Military).
+They are divided into 18 different companies, Alpha through Sierra (there is no Juliet or "J" company in the U.S. Military).
 The companies are not changed for the entire summer and compete against each other for performance points.
-Each Company is divided into two platoons of approximately 40 plebes each.
-Each platoon is divided into 4 squads of approximately 10 plebes.
+Each Company is divided into two platoons of approximately 32 plebes each.
+Each platoon is divided into 4 squads of approximately 8 plebes.
 The final public portion of Induction Day is the "Oath of Office" Ceremony which occurs at 1800 (6 pm).

-During this ceremony, the entire class of plebes is sworn into the Navy, as active duty midshipmen, by the Commandant of Midshipmen.
-After this ceremony the plebes are introduced to their trainers for the summer, referred to as detailers (previously referred to as cadre), and their summer begins with a night of being yelled at and running around the decks of Bancroft Hall.
+During this ceremony, the entire class of plebes is sworn into the Navy, as active-duty midshipmen, by the Commandant of Midshipmen.
+Following the Oath of Office, plebes are released to their families for a "good-bye" period of 45 minutes.
+After the 45 minutes is up, the plebes re-assemble by company on Stribling Walk and march into Bancroft Hall, starting their time at the Academy.